RockmanR/EventCrowd3/README.md

 - EventCrowd contract does not operate by itself, since it's main purpose is to control the Token contract anyway.
 - BurnableCrowdsale is an embeded (childs of) 'EventCrowd' and it has only one function to be tested which is 'claimRefund'. we are going to test this function as part of 'EventCrowd' which is it's parent.

-## Security considerations & Design pattern

-In this section I'll be explaining what steps I've taken to secure the contract from intentional attacks and contract bugs.

-  1. Utilizing community audited and accepted smart contracts.
-In our case, I'm using smart contracts from OpenZepplin for whatever relates to Crowdfunding and Token features.
-For example, receving and transfering of ether, creating/burning/transfering of Tokens.
-This is a very sensitive area and prone to attacks, so better to be done with community audited contracts.
-  2. **Restricting access** by implementing 'onlyOwner' in many areas. one example is for burning tokens (which EventCrowd contract is the owner).
-And the EventCrowd will only burn tokens if the user executed a refund option successfully. the function can be found in TicketToken_01.
-  3. Using SafeMath to prevent **Integer overflow/underflow** for trasfering/minting/burning tokens and ether transfer.
-  4. Using require: require function is used in many areas instead of an 'if' statement to **fail loudly**. one example can be found in claimRefund. were the contract needs to make sure that it is finalized and the goal didn't reach.
-  5. Using **Lifetime** (opening and closing time): the opening time helps in protecting the users by delaying the start time until the contract is being reviewed by the community first. the closing time helps to prevent the contract from being opened for too long or forever for any reason.
-  6. Using **pull over push payments**: if the contract is finalized and the goal did not reach. the users will have the ability to pull the payment (withraw option), instead of sending all the payments back to users by the contract itself (push payment).
-The pull payment is better to prevent draining the gas during execution, and prevent attacks such as **Denial-of-servier** or **re-entrancy**.
-  7. **State Machines** are heavily used here, were no funding can be made before the openingTime and after the closingTime. the contract can't be finalized before the closingTime too. the withraw function can't be done before the contract is being finalized and reaching its goal, etc.
-  8. introducing Emergency Stop: it's a **circuit breaker** to terminate the contract and activate the refunding feature.
-It can only be executed by the owner of the EventCrowd.
-And it won't work if the owner have already took the money out of the contract, because it will be meaningless at that time.
-The Emergency Stop does three main things:
-            1. It force the contract to expire, so nobody can send funds to it anymore.
-            2. It force the contract to finalize.
-This is a requirement for refunding.
-            3. It force the excrow account status to be 'Refunding'.
-This is also a requirement for refunding.
-  - other circuite breaker models that weren't used:
-  	- **Self-destruct** contract: this is a way to distroy the whole contract and won't be usable. this method can be dangerous because it will prevent people from getting their money back if they have already send ether to the contract.
-  	- **Freezing contract**: this method can be used to halt transactions/prevent any changes to state variables by the Owner until the issue is resolved (by waiting until deadline is reached or by upgrading the contract).

-  ### current known limitations
-  - Finalize: the problem with Finalize function is that it keeps us dependent on the Owner to trigger it to get the money out of the contract. this will be a risk in case the Owner is not available (or dead!). this can be prevented by introducing an extra layer of deadline (**Auto deprication**)
-  - No phased releases: Currently the Owner (Event Organizer) can get all the funding if it reached the goal and closingTime.
-However, it would be better to release the funds in multiple phases depending on how the Event Organizer is performing.
-This can be done by having the community to vote for each release of payment.
-This feature will be implemented in the future.
-  - No caps implemented: There is no limit/cap for the funding. this is might be a risk if the amount is way too high.
-Reason: 1) the event organizer might not be able to deal this such uneeded amount.
-2) it increases the risk of getting attackers.
-  - I've done two modifications to OpenZepplin contracts.
-I'm not sure what kind of security holes (hell gates) I'm opening so I'll state the changes and locations here:
-  	- Under 'Timedcrowdsale.sol', in 'hasClosed()' function: i've changed the '>' to '>='.
-Reason: to be compatible with Truffle test, since Truffle test moves very fast before the contract passes the closingTime.
-  	- Under 'Refundablecrowdsale.sol', in declaring RefundEscrow object: I've changed the object from being private to public.
-Reason: I need to access the object through EventCrowd_01 in order to execute the 'enableRefund()' function as part of Emergency Stop/circuit breaker fuction for safety.

 ## Libraries